alexbelgium/hassio-addons/bitwarden/README.md

 ## About

 Password manager.
-Created by Frenck here : https://github.com/hassio-addons/addon-bitwarden
+Created by Frenck, please see documentation here : https://github.com/hassio-addons/addon-bitwarden This fork is only with automated updates.

 ## Configuration